Carpet Fitting Cost

 • Material and Style of Carpet - Thicker piles and mixed cut-and-loop styles tend to cost more, with natural materials, including wool and sisal, having a higher price than synthetic materials.

 • Width of the Roll - Carpet comes in 4m or 5m roll widths, and you pay for the full width, not just what you need.
-If your room is 4.1m wide and you don't want joins, the wastage could add 25% to the cost.
+If your room is 4.1m wide and you don't want joins, the wastage could add 20% to 25% to the cost.

 • Pattern Matching - If your carpet has a pattern, you'll probably need extra carpet to make sure the pattern matches properly along joins and edges, which can increase the cost and carpet needed by 10%-20%.